Rain Barrels and Tanks

 Why Harvest Rainwater?

-Whether you're harvesting rainwater in a barrel or a tank, you're helping to reduce stormwater runoff during heavy rains.
-And by using the water later, plants can soak up that water during dry times of the year, which can save you on your utility bills.
+Whether you're harvesting rainwater in a small barrel or a larger tank, you're helping to reduce stormwater runoff during heavy rains, decrease pollution in our waterways, and ease the strain on drinkable freshwater resources during summer months and times of drought.

 1. Get Started!